-Research could lead to new ways to ID women who have higher risk of breast cancer from low-dose radiationOctober 16th, 2012 in Cancer /
+Research could lead to new ways to ID women who have higher risk of breast cancer from low-dose radiationOctober 16, 2012 by Dan Krotz in Medicine & Health / Cancer

 (Medical Xpress)—Scientists from the U.S. Department of Energy's Lawrence Berkeley National Laboratory (Berkeley Lab) have identified tissue mechanisms that may influence a woman's susceptibility or resistance to breast cancer after exposure to low-dose ionizing radiation, such as the levels used in full-body CT scans and radiotherapy.